zine-eddine303/obsidian-notes/Study Notes/IELTS/IELTS Structure.md

 - **Duration**: 60 minutes.
 - **Format**: 3 sections, 40 questions, with texts that increase in difficulty.
 - **Academic Test**: Contains reading passages from books, journals, magazines, and newspapers.
-- **General Training Test**: Focuses on reading materials you encounter in everyday life (e.g., advertisements, instructions, and articles).

 ### 3. **Writing**